Peer review process

 Astrocytes are known to express neuroligins 1-3.
 Within neurons, these cell adhesion molecules perform important roles in synapse formation and function.
 Within astrocytes, a significant role for neuroligin 2 in determining excitatory synapse formation and astrocyte morphology was shown in 2017.
 However, there has been no assessment of what happens to synapses or astrocyte morphology when all three major forms of neuroligins within astrocytes (isoforms 1-3) are deleted using a well characterized, astrocyte specific, and inducible cre line.
 By using such selective mouse genetic methods, the authors here show that astrocytic neuroligin 1-3 expression in astrocytes is not consequential for synapse function or for astrocyte morphology.
 They reach these conclusions with careful experiments employing quantitative western blot analyses, imaging and electrophysiology.
 They also characterize the specificity of the cre line they used.
 Overall, this is a very clear and strong paper that is supported by rigorous experiments.
 The discussion considers the findings carefully in relation to past work.
 This paper is of high importance, because it now raises the fundamental question of exactly what neuroligins 1-3 are actually doing in astrocytes.
 In addition, it enriches our understanding of the mechanisms by which astrocytes participate in synapse formation and function.
 The paper is very clear, well written and well illustrated with raw and average data.

-In the present manuscript, Golf et al. investigate the consequences of astrocyte-specific deletion of Neuroligin family cell adhesion proteins on synapse structure and function in the brain.
+In the present manuscript, Golf et al. investigate the consequences of astrocyte-specific deletion of Neuroligin (Nlgn) family cell adhesion proteins on synapse structure and function in the brain.
 Decades of prior research had shown that Neuroligins mediate their effects at synapses through their role in the postsynaptic compartment of neurons and their transsynaptic interaction with presynaptic Neurexins.
 More recently, it was proposed for the first time that Neuroligins expressed by astrocytes can also bind to presynaptic Neurexins to regulate synaptogenesis (Stogsdill et al. 2017, Nature).
-However, several aspects of the model proposed by Stogsdill et al. on astrocytic Neuroligin function conflict with prior evidence on the role of Neuroligins at synapses, prompting Golf et al. to further investigate astrocytic Neuroligin function in the current study.
-Using postnatal conditional deletion of Neuroligins 1, 2 and 3 specifically from astrocytes, Golf et al. show that virtually no changes in the expression of synaptic proteins or in the properties of synaptic transmission at either excitatory or inhibitory synapses are observed.
+However, several aspects of the model proposed by Stogsdill et al. on astrocytic Neuroligin function conflict with prior evidence on the role of Neuroligins at synapse, prompting Golf et al. to further investigate astrocytic Neuroligin function in the current study.
+Using postnatal conditional deletion of Nlgn1-3 specifically from astrocytes in mice, Golf et al. show that virtually no changes in the expression of synaptic proteins or in the properties of synaptic transmission at either excitatory or inhibitory synapses are observed.
 Moreover, no alterations in the morphology of astrocytes themselves were found.
+To further extend this finding, the authors additionally analyzed human neurons co-cultured with mouse glia lacking expression of Nlgn1-4.
+No difference in excitatory synaptic transmission was observed between neurons cultured in the presence of wildtype vs. Nlgn1-4 conditional knockout glia.
 The authors conclude that while Neuroligins are indeed expressed in astrocytes and are hence likely to play some role there, this role does not include any direct consequences on synaptic structure and function, in direct contrast to the model proposed by Stogsdill et al.

-Overall, this is a strong study that addresses an important and highly relevant question in the field of synaptic neuroscience.
+Overall, this is a strong study that addresses a fundamental and highly relevant question in the field of synaptic neuroscience.
 Neuroligins are not only key regulators of synaptic function, they have also been linked to numerous psychiatric and neurodevelopmental disorders, highlighting the need to precisely define their mechanisms of action.
-The authors take a wide range of approaches to convincingly demonstrate that under their experimental conditions, no alterations in the levels of synaptic proteins or in synaptic transmission at excitatory or inhibitory synapses, or in the morphology of astrocytes, are observed.
+The authors take a wide range of approaches to convincingly demonstrate that under their experimental conditions, Nlgn1-3 are efficiently deleted from astrocytes in vivo, and that this deletion does not lead to major alterations in the levels of synaptic proteins or in synaptic transmission at excitatory or inhibitory synapses, or in the morphology of astrocytes.
+The authors have conducted an elegant and compelling analysis demonstrating efficient deletion of astrocytic Nlgn1-3, with deletion rates of 83-96% for Nlgn2 and Nlgn3, and 65-72% for Nlgn1.
+While the co-culture experiments provide additional support, they are not essential as the in vivo data on astrocytic Nlgn1-3 deletion are compelling on their own.
+Together, the data from this study provide compelling and important evidence that, whatever the role of astrocytic Neuroligins may be, they do not contribute substantially to synapse formation or function under the conditions investigated.